Law of large numbers for the maximum of the two-dimensional Coulomb gas potential: Preliminaries

 with an implicit multiplicative constant depending on $\Cc, \beta$ and $r$. \end{lemma} Lemma \ref{lem:compar_nice_bound} is proven along the same lines as Proposition \ref{prop:compar1}, the radial symmetry of both $f$ and $\rm_0$ provides a simplification which allows us to efficiently treat the boundary case (note also that we are aiming at a less precise estimate, compare \eqref{conclu-boundary} with \eqref{eq:compar1}).
 We give the proof in Section \ref{sec:ProofCompar1}.

-The next result builds upon Proposition~\ref{prop:compar1} and treats a situation where the perturbation $f$ is made of two pieces living at different scales.

-\begin{proposition}[Comparison with mass transfer between scales] Let $\ellA< \ellB$ be two length scales and let $\zA, \zB \in \Dd$ be two points such that both $(\zA, \ellA)$ and $(\zB, \ellB)$ satisfy \eqref{condiell}.
-Let $\Cc$ be some positive constant and let $\mm$ be a probability measure on $\Dd$ with a density $\rm$ is of class $C^3$ such that:
+The next result builds upon Proposition~\ref{prop:compar1} and treats a situation where the perturbation $f$ is made of two pieces living at different scales. \begin{proposition}[Comparison with mass transfer between scales] Let $\ellA< \ellB$ be two length scales and let $\zA, \zB \in \Dd$ be two points such that both $(\zA, \ellA)$ and $(\zB, \ellB)$ satisfy \eqref{condiell}.
+Let $\Cc$ be some positive constant and let $\mm$ be a probability measure on $\Dd$ such that its density $\rm$ is (\corT{on $\Dd$) of class $C^3$ with}:

 Moreover, let $\fA, \fB$ be two functions of class $C^2$ supported on $\Dd(\zA, \ellA)$ (resp. $\Dd(\zB, \ellB)$), such that, with $f=\fA+\fB$,:

 {Assume that $\Dd(\zA, \ellA)$ and $\Dd(\zB, \ellB)$ are both contained in $\Dd_r$ for some $r < 1$, so that for $N$ large enough (depending on $r$), condition \eqref{condiell} is satisfied.} Then there exists a constant $\Cc'$ depending only on $\Cc$ and $\beta$ such that the following holds.
 For all $s \in \R$ such that: